 Carrie is an actress, singer and writer.
 She trained at ALRA.
-In 2016 Carrie has submerged herself in two Secret Cinema productions – the last being the critically acclaimed 28 Days Later.
-She has also produced a new Showreel!
+In 2016 Carrie has submerged herself in two Secret Cinema productions – the last being the critically acclaimed “28 Days Later”.

 She is the founder and performer in the comic three part harmony group THE SEGUE SISTERS, who have worked extensively on the comedy and cabaret circuit, as well as television and radio.
 She wrote the Segue Sisters musical (’Jailbirds’) in 2010, which enjoyed success at the Edinburgh Fringe and subsequently toured.

 Carrie has also worked extensively with comedy legend Arthur Smith, appearing as a tap dancing bear in ‘Arthur Smith’s Cobbled Up Shambles’ and Rebekah Brooks in ‘Arthur Smith’s Pissed Up Chat Show’.
 She then spent two years touring ‘Arthur Smith Sings Leonard Cohen Vol2’, which was also recorded for BBC Radio 4.

 Other theatre credits include: